ogatensor/qimendunjia/README.md

 ### Project Structure

 The project is split into two main packages:
-- `indexer`: Contains the blockchain indexer setup.
+- `ponder`: Contains the blockchain indexer setup.
 - `sniper`: Contains the liquidity sniper setup.

 Packages are independent projects below the root level.

 ## Installation Steps:

 - Install dependencies by running `pnpm install`.